jakelevi1996/aims/scripts/course_1_dei/README.md

 ## Plotting the GP predictive mean and standard deviation

 The mean and standard deviation of the predictive distribution of a Gaussian Process can be plotted using the command `python scripts/course_1_dei/plot_gp_predictions.py`.
-The predictive distributions of 2 different Gaussian Processes (with identical parameters to the 2 Gaussian Processes used for plotting samples from the prior distribution above) are shown below.
-Note that, although the first Gaussian Process produces a *prior* distribution which looks like a more plausible explanation for the training data, the second Gaussian Process produces a *predictive* distribution which looks like a much better fit to the training data.
+The predictive distributions of `sqe_1` and `sqe_2` are shown below.
+Note that, although `sqe_1` produced a *prior* distribution which looks like a more plausible explanation for the training data, `sqe_2` produces a *predictive* distribution which looks like a much better fit to the training data.
+Furthermore, the predictive distribution of `sqe_1` is "confidently wrong" (the mean is far away from the ground truth labels and with high certainty/low standard deviation) in regions containing ground truth labels but no training data, which could be a very undesirable property to have in a safety-critical prediction scenario:

 ![](./Results/Protected/GP_predictions,_GP____sqe_1_.png)